hrj/feedgin/README.md

 # Installation

   * Copy the feedgin.py file to a local directory such as `~local/bin/`
+  * Edit the file to setup feeds.
+Follow the examples in the top of the file.
   * Set up a cron job such as:

     `*/5  * * * * DISPLAY=:0 ./local/bin/feedgin.py`